 First of all, you will need to confirm a connection with the monitor.
 For this please execute Ping command through the Command Prompt.
 On the computer, where the listener is installed, open Start menu and type cmd.
 You will see options for programs found with the black icon.
 Right-click on the program and choose Run as administrator:

 You should now see the Command Prompt window with a blinking cursor:

-2) Type in the command as follows where XXX.XXX.XXX.XXX is the address of the monitor or Device IP used in step 10 :
+Then type in the command as follows where XXX.XXX.XXX.XXX is the address of the monitor - Device IP:

-Please pay attention to all the needed spaces in the command, otherwise you may get an error.
+NOTE: Please pay attention to all the needed spaces in the command, otherwise, you may get an error.

 Unsuccessful command will look like this:

-At this point is you are getting an error please recheck the IP address you are pinging.
-The Device IP has to be precise.
+At this point, if you are getting an error please recheck the Device IP address you are pinging, and repeat ping test.

 Check that the computer is connected to the network, i.e. while you were dealing with the monitor setup nothing changed in the connection status of the computer:

 Open a new Command Prompt window (by either following steps outlined above or by right-clicking on the currently opened Command Prompt window icon on the Task Panel and choose Command Prompt Window):